StegarescuAnaMaria/Java_Indexer_and_Searcher/README.md

 3. The "createIndex" and "indexFile" methods are indexing the files from the "documents" folder using the IndexWriter object.
 The StringProcessor class output for each file is written in the "preprocessed_documents" folder as .txt files.

 -Searcher:
+1. The "Searcher" constructor creates IndexSearcher and QueryParser objects.
+2. The "search" method transforms the string-type query to a Query object and returns a TopDocs object corresponding with the documents containing the query in a descending order of their correlation value to the query obtained with IndexSearcher.
+3. The "getDocument" method receives a ScoreDoc type object corresponding to the top document with the highest correlation and returns said document found with IndexSearcher.

+-LuceneTester:
+1. The "main" function obtains the user input query.
+2. The "queryProcessor" function follows the same processing steps for the query as for the documents, using the methods from the StringProcessor class.
+3. The "createIndex" method starts the indexing process of the Indexer class.
+4. the "search" method starts the searching process of the Searcher class.
+The output printed is the number of documents in TopDocs, the duration of the indexing process  and the path of the documents.